 Dr. Epstein has extensive experience in providing a variety of solutions, both non-invasively and with procedures for African American patients, not only because of his office locations in the ethnically diverse cities of Miami and New York City, but also because patients from throughout the world travel to him to benefit from his expertise in this area.
-Dr. Epstein’s patients currently visit from all 50 states as well as over 75 countries throughout the world, including many from Washington DC, Atlanta, NYC, Dallas, and Los Angeles, London and throughout Europe, the Bahamas and Caribbean, as well as various parts of Africa.
+Dr. Epstein’s patients currently visit from all 50 states as well as over 75 countries throughout the world, including many from Washington DC, Atlanta, NYC, and Dallas, London and throughout Europe, the Bahamas and Caribbean, as well as various parts of Africa.

 Right from his early years in practice in the mid-1990s, Dr. Epstein developed techniques that make it possible to achieve consistent hair regrowth in black patients for the maximum benefit.
 Additionally, Dr. Epstein, through his Women’s Center for Hair Loss, can help determine the cause or causes for the hair loss in patients, which in African American and Caribbean women can include genetically high hairlines, traction alopecia, scarring alopecia, hair breakage due to overly harsh chemicals, and a variety of imbalances in the body including low iron levels (anemia), thyroid issues, and other medical conditions.

 Below is a review of the most important hair challenges and hair loss problems in African-Americans and Caribbean patients and information on how Dr. Epstein may be of service in addressing and solving these common occurrences.